-The Council of The Chelsea Society elected Dr. James Thompson to be its new Chairman, as from 21st November 2016.
+The Council of The Chelsea Society elected Dr. James Thompson to be its twelfth Chairman, as from 21st November 2016.

 Dr. Thompson is an Honorary senior lecturer in psychology at London University, and has lived in Chelsea since 1982.
 He has been a member of The Chelsea Society since 1983.